evolutics/kerek/README.md

           Location of client config files
   -c, --context <CONTEXT>
-          Name of the context to use to connect to the daemon (overrides DOCKER_HOST env var and default context set with "docker context use") -D, --debug
+          Name of the context to use to connect to the daemon (overrides DOCKER_HOST env var and default context set with `docker context use`) -D, --debug
           Enable debug mode
   -H, --host <HOST>